-Every Tuesday before Thanksgiving, there’s a ceremony held in which the President of the United States gives an official proclamation before a large crowd, pardoning a turkey for all the crimes they may have committed.
+Every Tuesday before Thanksgiving, there's a ceremony held in which the President of the United States gives an official proclamation before a large crowd, pardoning turkeys for all the crimes they may have committed.

 The turkey pardon is a fun — albeit goofy — ceremony that helps the country get into the holiday spirit, even if it began in '87 as a means of distracting people from the Iran-Contra Affair.
 Since then, every president has kept the tradition going because, well, America seems to love turkeys this time of year.

 As strange as this tradition might seem, it's really not all that out of place.
 The relationship between Americans and turkeys has been weird since the beginning.